Float, Fish, Swim

 Great Add-Ons to Your Cabin Stay

-Guided Smallmouth Trips:The New River is a tremendous resources for big river smallmouth, and we can not wait to get this season started.
+Guided Smallmouth Trips:The New River is a tremendous resources for big river smallmouth, and we can not wait to get you on the river.
 Spring is an exciting time, and it is hard to beat March thru the end of May for overgrown smallies.
+Summertime is great for numbers and is a favorite for novice anglers, family trips, & corporate outings.
 For fully guided smallmouth trips to the beautiful New River, click here for all the details.
 540-921-7438.

 Fishing: You are welcome to fish Walker Creek in front of your cabin throughout the duration of your stay.
 It is abundant with smallmouth, rock bass, and sunfish, and we have over a mile of private access.
 Fishing is strictly Catch and Release.
 Virginia residents over 16 and non-residents over 12 will need a Virginia freshwater fishing license.
 Click here to purchase a license.

 Swimming: You are welcome to swim in Walker Creek in front of your cabin throughout your stay when levels are safe to do so.
 Creek levels can fluctuate, so please contact us for guidance on safe swimming levels.

 Tubes: No charge (unless damaged).
 Walker Creek only.
 Take short floats in front of your cabin.
 Not meant for "tubing trips" thru rapids.

 Kayak Rentals: $25 per kayak per stay.
 Walker Creek only.
 Use our kayaks to get familiar with paddling, to explore the creek a little further or get to that fishing hole without wading.
 Not meant for trips thru rapids on the creek and not meant to be taken to the river.

 Guided Musky Trips: For off-site musky trips to the beautiful New River, click here.

 Equipment: The basic rental fee includes the use of a kayak, paddle, and personal flotation device.